-Netflix might keep buffering for several reasons like slow internet connection, buggy updates, higher streaming quality than your device’s capability, or a server issue from Netflix itself.
+Netflix might keep buffering for several reasons like a slow internet connection, buggy updates, higher streaming quality than your device’s capability, or a server issue from Netflix itself.
 This article discussed every possible way to fix Netflix’s buffering problem.

-If you are experiencing lagging on Netflix on your smart TV, it might be because of a slow internet connection or unstable application update.
+If you are experiencing lagging on Netflix on your smart TV, it might be because of a slow internet connection or an unstable application update.
 I suggest restarting your device, checking the internet speed, and updating the app to resolve the issue.

-For uninterrupted streaming, Netflix recommends having a minimum of 3 Mbps internet for Standard definition (SD), 5 Mbps for High definition (HD), and 25 Mbps connection for 4K/Ultra HD (UHD).
+For uninterrupted streaming, Netflix recommends having a minimum of 3 Mbps internet for Standard Definition (SD), 5 Mbps for High Definition (HD), and 25 Mbps connection for 4K/Ultra HD (UHD).
 The speed will be distributed if you download or watch content on a second device using the same network.